Last Updated on

-1. Can Taking Paracetamol Need Extra Monitoring On My Baby?
+1. Can Taking Paracetamol Need Extra Monitoring Of My Baby?

-Since there is no known side effect of paracetamol on the developing foetus, there is no need of extra monitoring on the baby even if the medication is taken.
+Since there is no known side effect of paracetamol on the developing foetus, there is no need for extra monitoring of the baby even if the medication is taken.

-As part of the usual antenatal care, most pregnant women undergo routine tests and scans throughout the duration of pregnancy to look for birth defects and to monitor baby’s growth.
-Any disorder or shortcoming in the baby can be identified via these tests and scans.
+As part of the usual antenatal care, most pregnant women undergo routine tests and scans throughout the duration of pregnancy to look for birth defects and to monitor the baby’s growth.
+Any disorder or issue can be identified via these tests and scans.

-2. Can There Be Any Risk To Baby If Father Has Taken Paracetamol?
+2. Can There Be Any Risk to the Baby if the Father Has Taken Paracetamol?

 There is no increased risk to the baby if the father has taken paracetamol any time before or around the time of conceiving the baby.
 There is no direct correlation between the two events.